bondy-io/bondy_docs/docs/reference/wamp_api/ticket.md

 ### Local scope
 > The ticket can be used to authenticate on the ***session's realm only.***

+This is the most common scope and probably the only one you will need.

 The ticket was issued with `allow_sso` option set to `false` or when set to `true` the user did not have SSO credentials, and the option `client_ticket` was not provided.

 ::: warning Authorization
 To be able to issue this ticket, the session must have been granted the permission `bondy.issue` on the `bondy.ticket.scope.local` resource.
 :::

 ### SSO Scope